 Steer clear of fatty, spicy, and deep-fried foods; while some weaken the lower esophageal sphincter, allowing your stomach contents to flow up into your esophagus, others increase the production of stomach acid.
-Reflux and acid — thats a no-win combo.
-But the fun doesnt stop there — caffeinated and carbonated drinks can also cause heartburn.
-And, I hate to be the one to tell you this, but chocolate is another a heartburn-unfriendly food.
+And reflux and acid?
+That’s a no-win combo.
+But the fun doesn’t stop there: caffeinated and carbonated drinks can also cause heartburn and, while I hate to be the one to tell you this, so can chocolate.
 Other than that, you should be good to grow, er, go.

 Sleep with your head and shoulders propped up so that your head and upper body are higher than your feet.
 This should stop the reflux of acid to the esophagus.
 It also may help you breathe better, considering you’re pregnant and have a baby squishing your lungs!

 Eating three big meals a day can cause heartburn in anyone, not just pregnant women.
 So even though I know that giant order of nachos is screaming your name, take it slow — eat some now, and the rest later, lest you want to taste nachos into the night.
-Plus, consuming little meals throughout the day not only helps keep acid at bay, it also helps prevent morning sickness as well — a twofer!
+Plus, consuming several little meals throughout the day not only helps keep acid at bay, it also helps prevent morning sickness as well.
+(A twofer!)
 The last thing to remember is to eat your last meal of the day no later than 3 hours before going to bed.